-A PCO serves to give you the peace of mind that they have applied their experience and knowledge to make these methods as effective as possible.
+A good PCO is worth the money.
+They have the experience and knowledge to make each tool as effective as possible.

 Preparing for Bed Bug Treatment

-For larger items like cushions and chairs, you should discuss treatment options with your PCO if you don’t have a bed bug heater.
+For larger items like cushions and chairs, discuss options with your PCO if you don’t have a bed bug heater.

-In the case of advanced infestations, preparations are symbolic.
-Bugs dispersed deep and throughout a large area are very difficult to deal with, even by professional standards.
+In the case of advanced infestations, preparations won’t do much.
+Bugs spread across a large area are difficult to deal with, even for professionals.

 Keeping Bed Bugs Out For Good